 That's sort of what a central station is.

 A central station, or master station, gathers all the data from your remote telemetry units (RTUs) and displays the data on one centralized computer screen.
 This includes any alarms that you have set up.

 The alarms are pain, and they help prevent things from going wrong.
 It's like stepping on the nail: you can fix it right away or find a solution to the situation.

-You lose money when problems go unnoticed.
-You lose money when you don't fix things on time.
+Your bottom line is affected when problems go unnoticed.
+Your bottom line is affected when you don't fix things on time.
 That's why it's critical to invest in a central station that can properly monitor all your RTUs.
 Now, here's the essential features it needs.

 When shopping for central alarm station equipment, your #1 goal is to ensure a proper ROI.
 That means getting equipment that works the way you need it and works for a long time.
-So you'll want to look for these features.
+There are some main features that you should look for.